 MKD Electric holds the safety, health, and environmental impact of our business at the core of our value system, and safety at the cornerstone of our success.
 We believe that safety is the responsibility of every team member, and we use behavior-based safety practices to fulfill that responsibility.

-Our safety and health program begins before we hire with a safety attitudes pre-screening for each team member candidate.
+Our safety and health program begins before we hire with a safety attitude pre-screening for each team member candidate.
 Candidates must also pass a pre-employment drug and alcohol screening and are subject to random, “for cause,” and post-incident substance abuse testing after becoming team members.

 All new hires receive the following training prior to release to the field: